 These written comments mirror the phone comments.
 You can see “repetitive music” is just one reason that provokes SiriusXM satellite radio users to contact Custom Channels.

-SiriusXM was originally designed for individual use, not for in-store, in-office or in-business use.
-SiriusXM was created in the 1990’s as an alternative to AM/FM broadcast radio by offering more choices, often without commercials, and to provide radio services for people, especially highway travelers, in remote areas where AM/FM coverage wasn’t good.
-SiriusXM can be a good music/talk/entertainment source for individual listening, especially for in-car/in-truck listening.
-Just like AM/FM radio, it’s easy to switch between SiriusXM stations when you’re in your car and don’t like a song.
+SiriusXM is designed for individual use, not for in-store, in-office or in-business use.
+National satellite radio was created in the 1990s as an alternative to AM/FM broadcast radio.
+It offered more music choices, often without commercials.
+It also began as a way to provide radio services for people in non-urban areas, especially highway travelers in remote areas where AM/FM coverage isn’t good.
+Today, SiriusXM can be a good music/talk/entertainment source for individual listening, especially for in-car/in-truck driving and commuting.
+Just like AM/FM radio, it’s easy to switch between satellite radio stations when you’re in your car and don’t like a song.
 But in a business, you don’t want to keep switching channels while trying to work.

-Satellite radio wasn’t created as much for the at-work environment as it was for a one-on-one engagement.
-Custom Channels was created for businesses and is focused solely on music for business, not for the individual consumer mass market.
-That means less repetition (not only in the work day but less repetition of the same songs day to day); song lyrics and song textures are screened for the work environment; and we offer better, friendly customer service because we are exclusively B2B focused (business to business) with a smaller customer base than the 26 million SiriusXM subscribers.
+Satellite radio wasn’t created primarily for one-on-one engagement more than for the public business environment.
+Custom Channels was created for businesses, not commuters.
+We are focused solely on music for business and public spaces, not for the individual consumer mass market.
+That means less repetition, not only in the work day but less repetition of the same songs day to day.
+It means song lyrics and song textures are screened for the work environment.
+And it means we offer better, friendly, fast customer service because we are exclusively B2B focused (business to business) with a smaller customer base than the 35 million SiriusXM subscribers.

-One point about satellite radio is that it can be inexpensive.
-If you’re looking for one of the cheapest legal options, this might work.
+One positive point about satellite radio is that it can be inexpensive.
+For someone looking for one of the cheapest legal music options, this might work.
 You get what you pay for.
-We strongly recommend that businesses NOT USE the consumer SiriusXM just because it’s even cheaper.
-Businesses are required to pay different music licensing fees than consumers so it’s always best to use the business service so that you don’t short change the music makers and stay legal.
+We strongly recommend that businesses NOT USE the consumer SiriusXM service just because it’s even cheaper.
+Businesses are required to pay different music licensing fees than consumers so it’s always best to use the satellite radio business service so that you stay legal and don’t short change the music makers.

-If your office, store, restaurant or retail shop has experienced similar frustrations over music and you’re looking for an alternative to SiriusXM, join the growing group of people who are contacting Custom Channels and let us demonstrate how we can improve the sound of your business with our music service.
+If your office, store, restaurant or retail shop has experienced similar frustrations over music and you’re looking for an alternative to SiriusXM, join the growing group of people who are contacting Custom Channels.
+Let us demonstrate how we can improve the sound of your business with our streaming music service.